Most spinal cord injuries result from motor vehicle crashes, falls, assaults, and sports injuries.

 Muscle relaxants: If spastic paralysis develops, muscle relaxants, such as baclofen or tizanidine, may be used.

 Experimental treatments to stimulate growth of spinal nerves are being studied.
 For example, a certain type of white blood cell (macrophage) can be extracted from the blood, then injected back into the injured person.
 The injected macrophages help speed the removal of waste products generated by the body’s reaction to the injury and secrete substances that may help the nerves regenerate.
-Experimental drugs can be injected into the space around the spinal cord (epidurally) or taken by mouth.
-Using stem cells (unspecialized cells from which other more specialized cells can be derived) is another possibility, but this treatment requires much more study.
+Experimental medications can be injected into the space around the spinal cord (epidurally) or taken by mouth.
+Using stem cells (unspecialized cells from which other, more specialized cells can be derived) is another possibility, but this treatment requires much more study.
 Researchers are also investigating using various surgical techniques to relieve pressure that builds up in the sac around the spinal cord after injury.

 Rehabilitation Rehabilitation After a Spinal Injury Recovery from spinal cord injury depends on the location (level) and degree of damage.
 The higher the level of injury, the greater the physical impairment and need for rehabilitation.
 Injury... read more , including physical and occupational therapy, can help people recover more quickly or more completely.
 People usually need emotional support, and often counseling and antidepressants, because depression usually develops when injury results in disability.